top of page

 When?

-During the 2023/'24 season, he will continue his run as Jupiter in Barrie Kosky's production of Orpheus in the Underworld at the Komische Oper Berlin (now playing at the Schillertheater) and with the Deutsche Oper am Rhein at both Theater Duisburg and Opernhaus Düsseldorf.
+During upcoming seasons, he will continue his run as Jupiter in Orpheus in the Underworld at the Komische Oper Berlin (now playing at the Schillertheater) and with the Deutsche Oper am Rhein in Düsseldorf as well as in Duisburg.

-For the Austrian premiere of Kálmáns Marinka, he will revive his role of Joseph Bratfisch at the Oper Graz.
+For the Austrian premiere of Kálmáns Marinka, he will revive his role of Joseph Bratfisch at the Oper Graz and will return to the Komische Oper Berlin as Achill in Die schöne Helena.

 English • Deutsch • Nederlands